ketaniaaa/scrolltroll/README.md

 - contrast checker for style guide
 - microformats for some elements
 - layout through negative space etc and grids whatevs
+- tabination using this.state fix
+- new blog posts